-In 2009, the Fay Jones School of Architecture and the University of Arkansas Press began a collaborative publishing venture.
+In 2009, the Fay Jones School of Architecture and Design and the University of Arkansas Press began a collaborative publishing venture.
 A documentary DVD and a research volume were the first fruits of this initiative.
 Sacred Spaces and Just Below the Line are available for purchase through the UA Press.
 For the LID manual, directly contact the University of Arkansas Community Design Center.

 Read more about: Sacred Spaces: The Architecture of Fay Jones